codeista/EMS/FAQ.md

 - Follow your school's privacy policy

 ### Can vendors/volunteers delete their data?
 Yes, they can request removal.
 You can delete individual form responses and spreadsheet rows.
+See the [Troubleshooting Guide](TROUBLESHOOTING.md#11-how-to-remove-vendor-or-volunteer-data) for detailed instructions on:
+- Removing single or multiple entries
+- Archiving before deletion
+- Complete data removal for privacy compliance

 ---